Job Description: Lead Veterinarian

 General Statement of Duties

-The Lead Veterinarian is responsible for the comprehensive medical and surgical care of the Museum’s live animal collections (both program and exhibit).
-As an integral part of the Curatorial Team, the Lead Veterinarian works with the Museum’s Curatorial Department in the planning and implementation of its veterinary care program to ensure compliance with the Association of Zoos & Aquariums (AZA) and the American Association of Zoo Veterinarians (AAZV) current standards and guidelines.
-The Lead Veterinarian is responsible for reviewing and managing the decisions related to animal health and nutrition, husbandry protocols, animal quarantine protocols, enrichment plans, and infectious disease control measures.
+The Lead Veterinarian is responsible for the comprehensive medical and surgical care of the Museum’s live animal collections (both program and exhibit) to ensure compliance with the Association of Zoos & Aquariums (AZA) and the American Association of Zoo Veterinarians (AAZV) current standards and guidelines.
 This position recognizes the capacity to achieve greater results by integrating skilled volunteers, leveraging their diverse knowledge and skills.
 He or she must be a practicing veterinarian licensed in the state of Virginia prior to start date.
-This position reports directly to the Curatorial Director.
+This position reports directly to the Chief Operating Officer.

 - DVM or VMD degree from an AVMA accredited university or school of veterinary medicine.